White Tree Preschool, Westbury Park Methodist Church, 4 North View, Westbury Park, Bristol, BS6 7QB

 If your child is attending for full days our afternoon routine is as follows:

 Lunch time is 12.15pm- 1pm

 The afternoon sessions then begins.
 We offer a supervised rest area for children who require a nap, and free play for those who don't.

 After which we will go back down to the garden(weather permitting) until collection.

 When children arrive in the morning, they hang their bags/coats on their picture peg in the preschool, then select their ‘apple’ from the registration desk to hang on our ‘Apple Tree’.

 Our timetable includes plenty of opportunity for free play, to ensure children have enough time to pursue their own interests within the context of the Early Years Foundation Stage framework.

 Tidy up time

 We aim to go outside and play in our garden everyday.
-We have two secure areas with a large sand pit, 2 play houses and a climbing frame with slide.
-We have a sensory area where the children are encouraged to look, feel and smell and a raised bed where, in the past, we have grown flowers and vegetables.
-Sometimes we read a story outside sitting in our sheltered seating area.
+We have two secure areas, one with a large sand pit, a play house and a climbing frame with slide, a sensory and water area where the children are encouraged to explore by looking, feeling and smelling.